What's new in Analytics Platform System, a scale-out MPP data warehouse

 APS AU7 introduces Feature Switch in Configuration Manager.
 AutoStatsEnabled and DmsProcessStopMessageTimeoutInSeconds are now configurable options that can be changed by Administrators.

-These are the new features for APS 2016:
+This section described the new features for APS 2016-AU6.

 SQL Server 2016

-APS 2016 runs on the latest SQL Server 2016 release and uses the default database compatibility level 130.
-SQL Server 2016 makes it possible to support some of the new features such as secondary indexes for clustered columnstore indexes and Kerberos for PolyBase.
+APS AU6 runs on the latest SQL Server 2016 release, and uses the default database compatibility level 130.
+SQL Server 2016 enables support for new features such as:

-APS 2016 supports these T-SQL compatibility improvements.
+APS AU6 supports these T-SQL compatibility improvements.
 These additional language elements make it easier to migrate from SQL Server and other data sources.

 - Nonclustered indexes on clustered columnstore indexes improve performance of queries that search for specific values in the clustered columnstore index.